Speccery/EP994A/README.md

 Latest changes
 --------------
+Commit 2018-01-03:
+- So I have been very lacy at updating this README file.
+There has been a ton of changes.
+  Note that there are two branches, master branch contains the **TMS99105** version and soft-cpu contains the **FPGA CPU** version.

 Commit 2016-11-13:

 - Added firmware/diskdsr.asm which is a Device Service Routine for disk I/O support.
 It currently